Texas A&M vs. Wake Forest Gator Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Wake Forest Stats and Trends

-- Wake Forest has gone over the point total in 41.7% of its opportunities this year (five times in 12 games with a set point total).
+- Wake Forest has hit the over in 41.7% of its opportunities this season (five times in 12 games with a set point total).

-- The Demon Deacons have turned the ball over five more times (20 total) than the Aggies have forced a turnover (15) this season.
+- The Demon Deacons have turned the ball over 20 times this season, five more turnovers than the Aggies have forced (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.